 We agree that everyone is the sole rightful owner of his or her body, and that it is, therefore, morally wrong for anyone to forcefully claim ownership of any body other than his or her own.

-Our hope for the coming year is that the vast majority of people in the world who would never knowingly support a holocaust, will be convinced to remove the blinders from their eyes, see the animal industry for what it is, and join with us in the movement to end this longest-standing injustice in the history of the world, by far.
+Our hope for the coming year is that the vast majority of people in the world who would never knowingly support a holocaust, will be convinced to open their eyes, see the animal industry for what it is, and join with us in the movement to end this longest-standing injustice in the history of the world, by far.

 Then and only then, will the elephant disappear from the room, revealing the way to our longed-for peace on earth.